-So far, one person has died and at least 76 people in 26 states have been sickened from the same strain of the disease, which the federal Centers for Disease Control and Prevention said is resistant to many commonly prescribed antibiotics.
-California Department of Public Health spokesman Mike Sicilia said Tuesday that the death was one of two cases of the illness reported in Sacramento County.
+Seventy-six people in 26 states have been made sick from the same strain of the disease, which the federal Centers for Disease Control and Prevention says is resistant to many commonly prescribed antibiotics.
+The CDC did not say where the person who died became sick and released no details about the death.

 The illnesses date back to March, and the CDC said Monday that cultures of ground turkey from four retail locations between March 7 and June 27 showed salmonella contamination.
 The agency said preliminary information showed that three of the samples have been linked to the same production establishment but did not name the retailers or the manufacturers.